-From today onwards, Leonardo da Vinci is on display in the Teylers museum in Haarlem.
-This is the first ever major overview of original artworks by Renaissance artist Leonardo da Vinci (1452-1519) to be presented in the Netherlands.
+From today onwards, Leonardo da Vinci is on display at the Teylers Museum in Haarlem.
+This is the first ever major overview of original artworks by the Italian Renaissance artist Leonardo da Vinci (1452-1519) to be held in the Netherlands.
 Teylers is exhibiting 33 drawings by the master and an equal number of works by contemporaries.
 Da Vinci was not only able to draw and paint beautifully, he is also world-famous for his inventions of flying machines and military artillery.
 He did not see art and science as separate ‘worlds’.
 For him they were entirely interrelated.
 This is one point that Da Vinci and Escher have in common.
 Both are first and foremost excellent observers.
 They look at the world with a logical, orderly view and know how to get those observations and the thoughts they derive from them onto paper.
-They both did this with their left hand.
+They both did so with their left hand.
 Both also found favour in popular culture through one or a few works (consider in this regard the Mona Lisa and the Vitruvian Man and Relativity and Day and Night), though it is questionable whether people know who the creators are.

 “was too young and not contemplative enough, because in the past I did not derive as much pleasure from them as I do now.
 It is unbelievable how clear a view this man had around 1500on all kinds of geological issues, for example on the meaning and origin of fossils!
 His so-called philosophical pieces are possibly even more entertaining.
 Allegorical stories in which he describes all kinds of animals in a delightful way.”

 His great example took great care and pleasure in describing the behaviour of birds.
 Something that he himself had always done.** Escher read everything that had been published by Da Vinci, including his short notes: